-If you wish to stay in walking distance from them, this is totally your place!
-On the other hand this is one of the most expensive district of Paris.
-If you are more of a budget traveler I recommend finding yourself another area to stay in.
+If you wish to stay within walking distance from them, this is totally your place!
+On the other hand, this is one of the most expensive districts of Paris so if you’re more of a budget traveler, it’s best to find yourself another area to stay in.

 Eiffel Tower (7th Arr.)

-The 7th district is also one of the most touristic area of Paris.
-The Eiffel tower is located in this district along with many great museums, world-class restaurants and high-end shopping places.
+The 7th district is also one of the most touristic areas of Paris.
+The Eiffel tower is located in this district along with many great museums, world-class restaurants, and high-end shopping places.

 Le Marais (3rd and 4th Arr.)

 Le Marais is a really trendy and lively area in Paris.
 It’s not an independent district, one half of it is located in the 3rd district and the other half is in the 4th district.
 If you’re visiting Paris for the first time and you’re looking for great nightlife with many clubs and bars, Le Marais is the perfect choice for you!

 - Luxury: Le Pavillon de la Reine & Spa